geeknik/my-awesome-stars/topics.md

 - [langchain-ai/chat-langchain](https://github.com/langchain-ai/chat-langchain) -
 - [dauparas/ProteinMPNN](https://github.com/dauparas/ProteinMPNN) - Code for the ProteinMPNN paper
 - [KenneyNL/Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives) - A list of alternatives for Adobe software
-- [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
-Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio,
 - [usefulsensors/moonshine](https://github.com/usefulsensors/moonshine) - Fast and accurate automatic speech recognition (ASR) for edge devices
 - [cybershujin/Threat-Actors-use-of-Artifical-Intelligence](https://github.com/cybershujin/Threat-Actors-use-of-Artifical-Intelligence) -
 - [p0dalirius/pyLootApacheServerStatus](https://github.com/p0dalirius/pyLootApacheServerStatus) - A script to automatically dump all URLs present in /server-status to a file locally.